 '''

-label.primaries.catalog.example.
-IN A 192.0.2.2 label.primaries.catalog.example.
-IN TXT "tsig_key_name"
+label.primaries.ext.catalog.example.IN A 192.0.2.2label.primaries.ext.catalog.example.IN TXT "tsig_key_name"

 '''

-This option defines a primary server for the member zone with a TSIG key set.
+This custom property defines a primary server for the member zone with a TSIG key set.
 The TSIG key must be configured in the configuration file. label can be any valid DNS label.